strategicdata/pmhc-mds-spec/table/episode/key.rst

 identified) without having to re-allocate episode identifiers since they can never clash.

+Episode Keys are case sensitive and must be a valid unicode character.

 A recommended approach for the creation of Episode Keys is to compute `random UUIDs <https://en.wikipedia.org/wiki/Universally_unique_identifier>`_.